 Buses to London: Most national and international buses to London arrive at Victoria Station which is in a central location making it easy to connect to other parts of the city.
 The main bus companies servicing London include Megabus, National Express and Eurolines.

 Getting to your London Hotel: If you are landing at one of London ’s airports the recommended way to get into London is using one of the train services.
-The main airports are well serviced by a combination of express trains and undergrounds stops making it easy to get into central London.
+The main airports are well serviced by a combination of express trains like the Heathrow Express and undergrounds stops making it easy to get into central London.
 For more information visit London Airport Transfers.

 London Underground: The first thing we recommend you do when arriving in London is to buy an Oyster Card for the London Underground.
 The underground or “Tube” is a public transport system built under the streets of London that carries an incredible 5 million passengers per day.
 It is the most convenient way of getting to most of London’s attractions.back to menu ↑